AnyLog-co/documentation/using edgex.md

 * uncomment the app-service-mqtt
 * Replace "YOUR-UNIQUE-BROKER-URL" and "YOUR-UNIQUE-BROKER-PORT" with the AnyLog URL and Port declared on the AnyLog ***run message broker*** command.
+* Replace "YOUR-UNIQUE-TOPIC" with the topic name to use.

 <pre>
 app-service-mqtt: